assely/documentation/singularities.md

 <a name="configuring-how-metadata-is-stored"></a>
 ## [Configuring how metadata is stored](#configuring-how-metadata-is-stored)

-Singularities can store it's [metadata](https://codex.wordpress.org/Glossary#Meta) inside database in various way.
+Singularities can store it's [metadata](https://codex.wordpress.org/Glossary#Meta) inside the database in a various way.
 This configuration determines how you will be accessing these values across your application.

 <a name="preserve-as-single-record"></a>
 ### [Preserve as single record](#preserve-as-single-record)

-All metadata are stored in single record and are accessible under one, same key.
+All metadata are stored in the single record and are accessible under one, same key.

 ```php
 public function arguments() {